aritang/aritang.github.io/content/posts/trading_data.md

 title: "data trading - designing the mechanism or the market"
 date: 2024-02-03T23:59:20+08:00
 draft: false
+tags: ["paper"]
 ---

 ### bridging concepts

-Recently, I've come to appreciate the nuanced distinction between mechanism design and market design.
+Recently, I've come to realize that there is a nuanced distinction between mechanism design and market design.
 Initially, I conflated the two, but a deeper dive into the subject matter—prompted by a friend's bachelor thesis—has elucidated the critical differences.

 Mechanism design is inherently algorithmic, centered around eliciting information and strategically manipulating incentives through mathematical formulations.
 It's a toolset for creating environments where desired outcomes can be achieved based on the information asymmetries and strategic interactions of participants.